HanidaM/TechHunterClone/README.md

 ## Project Structure

 Below is a high-level overview of the project structure:

+Structure described below is known as a "Modular Directory Structure" or "Feature-based Directory Structure"
 ```
+├───docs
+│       # Swagger Config files .yml .json
 ├───src
 │   ├───config
 │   │   # Configuration files for the application